 How has this changed with the new rule?

 I roto i te mua, “public charge inadmissibility” was based on cash benefits.
 Na, inadmissibility will be based on non-cash public benefits, rawa, such as food stamps and other benefits listed above.

 Some public benefits will e kore be included in the new rule: hei tauira, school lunches, children’s health insurance, Headstart, emergency medical care and disaster relief will e kore be included.
-You can read more details in this summary from CLINIC.
 You can also read information from USCIS about the new changes.

 Are any benefits allowed before a person is considered a public charge?

 Some amount of public benefits are allowed.
 But you cannot receive more than 12 months total benefits in a 36-month period.
 Each benefit counts separately.
 So if you receive rental assistance as well as food stamps in the same month, that counts as two months of benefits.

 What else affects the decision about whether someone is or will be a public charge?